Study Abroad in Germany

 Classes meet at least 20 hours per week.
 Students are placed at the appropriate level for their language abilities.
 All classes are taught exclusively in German by a native speaker.
 At some institutes, classes are held in the afternoon only.
 Weekends are always free for personal travel or excursions offered by the Institute.

 Students generally live with another course participant in double rooms.
 In some cities, students can choose to live in a dorm or be housed privately; in other cities, only private housing is available.
-Private housing situations vary tremedously; some students live with German families and have a good deal of contact with them, others live in a small apartment; still others have a room in a private home with little or no contact with a family.
+Private housing situations vary tremendously: some students live with German families and have a good deal of contact with them; others live in a small apartment; still others have a room in a private home with little or no contact with a family.
 Housing assignments are given to students upon arrival at the Institute.
 Every attempt is made to honor housing requests, but no guarantees can be given.

 A printable document with information regarding dates and tuition costs is available [pdf].